-Economic governance refers to the system of institutions and procedures established with a view to achieving Union objectives in the economic area, namely the coordination of economic policies to promote economic and social progress for the EU and its citizens.
+Economic governance refers to the system of institutions and procedures established with a view to achieving Union objectives in the economic field, namely the coordination of economic policies to promote economic and social progress for the EU and its citizens.

 The preamble to the TEU states that Member States are ‘resolved to achieve the strengthening and the convergence of their economies and to establish an economic and monetary union’.

 Articles 2, 5 and 119 TFEU constitute the basis for economic coordination: they require the Member States to view their economic policies as a matter of common concern and to coordinate them closely.
-The areas and forms of coordination are specified in Article 121, which lays down the procedure related to the policy recommendations, both general (Broad Economic Policy Guidelines) and specific, and Article 126, which establishes the procedure to be followed in case of excessive government deficits (4.2.1).
+The areas and forms of coordination are specified in Article 121, which lays down the procedure related to the policy recommendations, both general (Broad Economic Policy Guidelines) and country-specific, and Article 126, which establishes the procedure to be followed in case of excessive government deficits (4.2.1).

 Furthermore, Title IX on employment requires that employment policies be coordinated and consistent with the economic policies as defined in the broad guidelines (Article 146) (5.10.3).

 The financial, fiscal and economic crisis that originated in 2008 showed that financial, fiscal and macroeconomic imbalances are strictly interrelated, not only within the national boundaries, but also at EU level, and even more so for countries in the euro area.
 Therefore, the reinforced economic governance system, which was set up in 2011 and is still under further development, refers to several economic areas, including fiscal policies, macroeconomic issues, crisis management, macrofinancial supervision and investments.